 The construction and demolition sectors generate more waste in the United Kingdom than any other.
 They are also the largest producers of hazardous waste.
 Waste legislation and drivers impacting the construction and demolition practice include:

 European Union legislation is also impacting UK construction.
 Measures particularly influencing construction practice include the Landfill and Waste framework Directives; the Directive on the energy performance of buildings; the Construction Products Regulation and CEN Harmonisation standards which include CEN TC350 standards on the assessment of the sustainability of construction works and the proposed Energy Efficiency Directive.
 Many of these are implemented in the UK by the national regulations described above.
+There is also the EU Circular Economy Package which was launched in 2015.
+This includes revised legislative proposals on waste, and measures to stimulate Europe's transition towards a circular economy which aims to boost global competitiveness, foster sustainable economic growth and generate new jobs.

 In 2007, the UK Government set out an ambitious plan for all new homes to be ‘zero carbon’ from 2016 and for all new non-domestic buildings to be ‘zero carbon’ from 2019, with the public sector leading the way from 2018.
 The direction of travel was clear and, via Part L of the Building Regulations, a roadmap of likely targets was in place to provide guidance and certainty to the construction industry to enable it to develop solutions to meet future low and zero carbon targets.
 However, in July 2015, that plan was revised and, as part of the Housing & Planning Bill, which received Royal Assent in 2016, the policy was scrapped.
 More details can be found here.